Award Winning Sell Side M&A Firm

 Negotiating and signing a Purchase Agreement

-Often during the due diligence period, the lawyer for the buyer and seller will negotiate the terms of the purchase agreement based on the accepted offer.
+Often, during the due diligence period, the lawyer for the buyer and seller will negotiate the terms of the purchase agreement based on the accepted offer.
 Once everything is agreed to, the purchase agreement will be signed, and the buyer will usually wire the payments due to the seller.
-The seller will then typically help the buyer with a transition where they are assisting the buyer to learn the details of the business before the seller retires from the business.
+The seller will then typically help the buyer with a transition, where they assist the buyer in learning the details of the business before the seller retires from the business.

 Awarding Winning Sell Side M&A Firm

-sell-side mergers & acquisitions firm in NY CTSynergy Business Brokers M&A has been providing sell-side M&A advisory since 2002.
-We have sell-side M&A Advisors in NY, NJ, CT, MA, PA, and TX that can meet with you for a confidential consultation.
+Synergy Business Brokers M&A has been providing sell-side M&A advisory since 2002.
+We have sell-side M&A Advisors in NYNJCTMAPA, CA, IL, FL, and TX that can meet with you for a confidential consultation.
 We have relationships with potential buyers throughout the United States and internationally.
-We have closed hundreds of transactions and have over 27,000 potential buyers that are interested in acquiring firms in technology, construction, manufacturing, distribution, healthcare, and services.
+We have closed hundreds of transactions and have over 40,000 potential buyers that are interested in acquiring firms in technology, construction, manufacturing, distribution, healthcare, and services.

 Contact us Today